 Teachers completing requirements for a change in degree status shall notify the Superintendent no later than ten (10) days following the start of the semester.
-It is the responsibility of the teacher to file an up-to-date transcript or other supporting information with the Superintendent.
+It is the teacher's responsibility to file an up-to-date transcript or other supporting information with the Superintendent.
 The salary shall advance to the next step or scale and shall begin the semester following completion of requirements and upon proof submitted by the teacher.